-A massive part of my excitement is obviously the food.
-But I’m not actually that familiar with the food with the exception of a few visits to BibimBap for their title dish and a knowledge that I’m not a fan of kimchi.
-Luckily my friend Kirsten bought me a copy of Judy Joo’s Korean Food Made Easy and after a flick though I discovered that the basis for most of the dishes appears to be doenjang (Korean fermented soya bean paste a bit like miso) and gochujang (Korean fermented red chili paste).
+A massive part of my excitement was obviously the food.
+I wasn’t actually that familiar with the food with the exception of a few visits to BibimBap for their title dish and a knowledge that I’m not a fan of kimchi.
+Luckily my friend Kirsten bought me a copy of Judy Joo’s Korean Food Made Easy* and after a flick though I discovered that the basis for most of the dishes appears to be doenjang (Korean fermented soya bean paste a bit like miso) and gochujang (Korean fermented red chili paste).
 So I picked up a pot of each from the big Wing Yip supermarket in Croydon and started experimenting.
 I have spotted doenjang in the world food aisle at Sainsbury’s but both should be available in any half decent oriental shop.

 The basis of the recipe is Judy Joo’s Pork Belly Bossam adapted slightly for the ingredients I had on hand.
 This recipe takes about 3 hours but actually involves very little exertion so don’t be put off.
 Its also warm but not crazy spicy – up the amount of chili paste if you like super spicy food.
+The quantities given do allow for some leftovers.
+I use the pork to make my Ramen with Korean Belly Pork.
+If I plan sufficiently, I retain the pork cooking liquor to incorporate into my soup base.

 Serves 4 (with a bit of leftover pork)